fsfe/reuse-docs/spec.md

 # SPDX-Copyright: 2019 Free Software Foundation Europe e.V.
 # SPDX-License-Identifier: CC-BY-SA-4.0

-title: Specification
+title: REUSE Specification – Version 3.0a1
 ---

-# REUSE Specification --- Version 3.0a1

 This specification defines a standardized method for declaring copyright and licensing for software projects.
 The goal of the specification is to have